What is the CSSMA?

-The goal of the Canadian Secondary School Mathematics Association is to unify the development of mathematics education in Canada across all pre-collegiate levels, and also to enhance the learning, discovery, and applications of mathematics in the classroom and beyond.
+The Canadian Secondary School Mathematics Association aims to further the development of mathematics education in Canada across all pre-collegiate levels and also to enhance the learning, discovery, and applications of mathematics in the classroom and beyond.

 What does the CSSMA stand for?

 The CSSMA stands for Canadian Secondary School Mathematics Association.
 Secondary School in our context means all pre-collegiate level students.
 Association means we are an ordered group of students working towards a common goal.
 We are a nation-wide math-focused organization---hence, "Canadian" and "Mathematics."

 The CSSMA is led by the CEO & Chairman of the Board, who is voted in by the other members of the CSSMA Board of Directors after completing a one year leadership training period (this is after being nominated by the previous CEO & Chairman of the Board).
 The CEO & Chairman of the Board may hold on to his or her position for up to a maximum of 2 terms of 4 years each.
 The current CEO & Chairman of the Board is Waley Zhang.

 The CSSMA is currently headquartered in Vancouver, British Columbia.
 The CSSMA Headquarters provides direction and support to its other offices in other cities and towns in Canada.
 Currently there are CSSMA offices in Vancouver, Calgary, Edmonton, Winnipeg, and Toronto.

 How many staff members does the CSSMA employ?